pcktdmp/cef/README.md

 # Common Event Format in Go
-Go Package for ArcSight's CEF
+Go Package for ArcSight's Common Event Format

 ## Not yet implemented